 Previously: Special Professor of Health & Public Policy, University of Nottingham; Lay Court member, Edinburgh Napier University; MD of CCL Associates; Director of Research & Evaluation, Health Education Board for Scotland; Visiting Professor, University of York

-PhD student for Active and Healthy Ageing, Eötvös Loránd University of Science, Budapest
+PhD Candidate for Active and Healthy Ageing, Eötvös Loránd University of Science, Budapest

 Owner Scientific Network Management SL (Spain registered)